More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Experiments

-After establishing the superior performance of EDU-PRM, we further investigate different sampling strategies during the inference.
-Specifically, we compare proposed EDU sampling on its accuracy and token efficiency with the traditional HT Sampling (temperature = $0.7$).
+After demonstrating the superior performance of EDU-PRM, we further investigate the accuracy and token efficiency of our EDU sampling strategies during candidate inference.
+Specifically, we adopt the BoN evaluation setup while using EDU sampling instead of the traditional HT Sampling (temperature = $0.7$).

 Experimental results on the MATH and OLY test sets (see Figure~\ref{fig:comparison_acc_per_token}) show that EDU sampling consistently outperforms HT sampling in both accuracy and token efficiency.
 On MATH, EDU sampling achieves $57.4\%$ accuracy with $2,988$ tokens, while HT sampling achieves $57.2\%$ accuracy with $4,338$ tokens on average.
 On OLY, EDU sampling attains $21.7\%$ accuracy with $1,107$ tokens, compared to $19.4\%$ of HT sampling with $1,655$ tokens.